ukayani/scalator-ecs/akka-cluster-post.md

 Why is this important?
 Well, when we run an Akka Cluster node within a Docker container, the default behaviour of the node is to advertise the address of it's binded interface (eth0) to other nodes.

-Lets assume we have two hosts A and B on the same network, with Docker installed:
+Let's assume we have two hosts A and B on the same network, with Docker installed:

 ```bash
 Host A: eth0/10.0.1.2, docker0/172.17.0.0/16